tr8dr/.Net-Bridge/README.md

 }

 ```
+The R api uses the $ syntax to reference members much like other R object approaches.
 Here is how we could call the above from R:
 ```R
 ## create circle object
 circle <- .cnew("com.stg.dummy.Circle", 10.0)